CodersCampus/supportDocs/docs/item/PRO_TEAM_SCREEN_SIZE.md

 What i do is _**Always share a very small part of one screen, never a whole screen**_

-This has the advantage of working for every app, not just the your coding app.
-Then I fit each app into the appropriately sized zoom window, and I'm certain that I'm always courteous to every viewer.
+This has the advantage of working for every app, not just your coding app.
+Fit each app into the appropriately sized zoom window, and come across as courteous to every viewer.

 No fuss, no muss, no bother.